How to Make Kilishi (Nigerian Beef Jerky)

 Occasions to serve best

-The Nigerian beef jerky can stay for months without losing its taste and as such, it can be served anytime any day, and of course anywhere.
-Be sure to have something to enjoy with.
+The Nigerian beef jerky can last for months without losing its taste, and as such, it can be served anytime, any day, and, of course, anywhere.
+Be sure to have something to enjoy.

 Nutritional Value of Kilishi

 Kilishi is a staple food that is enriched with a unique taste, low-fat content, and nutritional value.
-It is high in protein, calories but with no vitamins.
+It is high in protein and calories but has no vitamins.

 How to Store Kilishi